 Pink-hued mountains tower over patch-worked valleys of undulating vineyards that produce some of the finest wines in the world.
 Steeped in tradition with a rich history and culture, this magnificent area is a cosmopolitan hotspot for fine wining and dining.

-Begin your Winelands ramble in Paarl, renowned for its haunting scenic beauty and deep viticulture and fruit-growing heritage before meander through majestic mountain backdrops to the Francophile village of Franschhoek.
+Begin your Winelands ramble in Paarl, renowned for its haunting scenic beauty and deep viticulture and fruit-growing heritage before meandering through majestic mountain backdrops to the Francophile village of Franschhoek.
 Originally founded by the French Huguenots after their exodus to Africa, this little French corner is lovingly known today as the ‘Food and Wine Capital of the Cape’, producing superb wines and French-inspired cuisine.